mendix/docs/content/developerportal/collaborate/documents.md

 ### 2.3 Downloading a Document

-To download an available document, select the document and click **Download**.
+To download a document, select the document and click **Download**.

 ### 2.4 File Details

-Click **Details** to see the description of the file, comments, and all the versions of the file:
+Click **Details** to see the description of the document, comments, and all the versions of the document:

 ![](attachments/document-details.png)

-Under **Details**, you can perform the following actions:
+On the **Document** details page, you can perform the following actions:

 * Download the document

 * Upload a new version of the document

 * Delete the document

 ### 2.5 New Version